onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 is mutated outside of the context in which it was defined.
 The error message will also suggest that the user instead use a setter or modifier method for that field.

-Specifically, the error is emitted whenever a user attempts to perform an index assignment on a member that is not either declared with the `pub(set)` access mode, or is defined in the current enclosing scope.
+Specifically, the error is reported whenever a user attempts to perform an index assignment on a member that is not either declared with the `pub(set)` access mode, or is defined in the current enclosing scope.
 This check is the same one performed for writing to fields, with the difference that mutation